The different types of software testing

 The more features and improvements go into your code, the more you'll need to test to make sure that all your system works properly.
 And then for each bug you fix, it would be wise to check that they don't get back in newer releases.
 Automation is key to make this possible and writing tests sooner or later will become part of your development workflow.

 So the question is whether it is still worth doing manual testing?
-The short answer is yes, and it should be focused on what is called exploratory testing where the goal is to uncover non-obvious errors.
+The short answer is yes and it might be best to perform exploratory testing to uncover non-obvious errors.

-An exploratory testing session should not exceed two hours and need to have a clear scope to help testers focus on a specific area of the software.
-Once all testers have been briefed, is up to them to try various actions to check how the system behaves.
-This type of testing is expensive by nature but is quite helpful to uncover UI issues or verify complex user workflows.
-It's something especially worth doing whenever a significant new capability is added to your application to help understand how it behaves under edge cases.
+An exploratory testing session should not exceed two hours and should have a clear scope to help testers focus on a specific area of the software.
+Once all testers have been briefed, various actions should be used to check how the system behaves.

 A note about testing

 To finish this guide, it's important to talk about the goal of testing.
-While it's important to test that users can use your application (I can log in, I can save an object) it is equally important to test that your system doesn't break when bad data or unexpected actions are performed.
-You need to anticipate what would happen when a user makes a typo, tries to save an incomplete form or uses the wrong API.
-You need to check if someone can easily compromise data, get access to a resource they're not supposed to.
+While it's important to test that users can actually use an application (they can log in and save an object), it is equally important to test that an application doesn't break when bad data or unexpected actions are performed.
+You need to anticipate what would happen when a user makes a typo, tries to save an incomplete form, or uses the wrong API.
+You need to check if someone can easily compromise data or gain access to a resource they're not supposed to.
 A good testing suite should try to break your app and help understand its limit.